-It is extremely difficult to do well if you miss class.
-It is highly recommended that you attend every class if you possibly can.
+It is extremely difficult for most students to do well if you miss class.
+It is highly recommended that you attend every class if you can.

 Classroom Policies

 Please treat your classmates and professor with the respect due to them as fellow adults and human beings.
 Your professor always reserves the right to dismiss you from the room.